 The Graduate School is proud of its students, and their accomplishments.
 Throughout the year, the Graduate School recognizes its students by nominating them for external awards and honors for their accomplishments within the university.
 Our Graduate Student Government also bestows honors on members of the University that have shown strong support for graduate students.
-Information on fellowship opportunities
+Additionally, the Graduate School offers a number of internal fellowships in recognition of outstanding grauduate students from across the university.

-Dean's Award for Outstanding Scholarship—goes to graduating graduate students nominated by their academic school or department for their academic achievements.
+Dean's Award for Outstanding Scholarship—The Dean's Award goes to graduating graduate students nominated by their academic school or department for their academic achievements.

-Dean's Fellowship—Each year, the Graduate School offers up to ten Dean’s Fellowships to assist with recruitment of highly talented applicants to Michigan Tech’s PhD programs.
-Dean’s Fellowships provides a stipend supplement and full summer support and is intended to help develop a diverse academic community and future faculty members.
+Dean's Fellowship—Each year, the Graduate School offered up to ten Dean’s Fellowships to assist with recruitment of highly talented applicants to Michigan Tech’s PhD programs.
+Dean’s Fellowships provided a stipend supplement and full summer support and were intended to help develop a diverse academic community and future faculty members.
+This award is no longer offered.

 Doctoral Finishing Fellowships—The Graduate School awards Finishing Fellowships providing support to PhD candidates close to completing their degrees.
 These fellowships are available through the generosity of alumni and friends of the University.
 They are intended to recognize outstanding PhD candidates who are in need of financial support to finish their degrees.